AmanoTeam/Unalix/README.md

-Unalix is a library written in Python, it follows the same specification used by the [ClearURLs](https://github.com/ClearURLs/Addon) addon for removing tracking fields from URLs.
+Unalix is a library written in Python, it implements the specification used by the [ClearURLs](https://github.com/ClearURLs/Addon) addon for removing tracking fields from URLs.

 #### Installation